The Impostor (1944 American film)

 The Impostor (aka Strange Confession) is a 1944 American drama war film directed by Julien Duvivier and starring Jean Gabin.

 Plot

-Clement (Gabin), a condemned murderer literally minutes away from the guillotine, is "liberated" when the Nazis bomb the French jail that holds him.
+Clement (Gabin), a condemned murderer literally minutes away from the guillotine, is "liberated" when the Nazis bomb hit the French jail that holds him.
 During his escape he steals the uniform and identification papers of a dead French soldier.
 He then hides from the law by joining the Free French Forces in French Equatorial Africa.
 Clement's new identity and purpose in life reform him.
-In the end he sacrifices himself in service of his country.
+In the end he sacrifices himself in the service of his country.